armory/docs/content/en/docs/plugin-guide/plugin-policy-engine.md

 Solution:

 Open your browser's console and see if there are SSL exceptions.
-If there are, check what the `baseUrl` value for the OPA server is in either `profiles/spinnaker-local.yml` (Halyard deployments) or your operator config.
+If there are, check what the `baseUrl` value for the OPA server is in `profiles/spinnaker-local.yml` (Halyard deployments) or your operator config.
 Specifically, using HTTPS for an HTTP server can cause SSL exceptions.

 ## Release notes